SkoolNotes/Taproot/2020ENG201/KBhENG201CloseReadingTimed.md

 	 * Ammu remarks that the airplanes are "famous" —  really infamous.
 Although not a strict verbal irony, Ammu uses the the term because it is opposite the tipical connotation.
 Chacko's airplanes are famous not for a positive quality but instead for its ease of failure.
 Elongating the previous metaphore, this forshadows a potential, infamous failure for Paradise pickles
 3) Remarking upon all of this, Ammu is "sad"
 	 * Sadness is quite a passive emotion — she is unappy, and regretful, but due to the "male chavunist nature" of society he is unable to act
-	 * Ammu slightly laments her station in life this way, hinting that she would have done different as Chacko
+	 * Ammu slightly laments her station in life this way, hinting that she could actually see the problem clearer than Chacko as his failure is "predictable"

-## Defluffifying
-CHOSEN THESIS CLAIM

-* Point a
-* Point b
-* Point c

-So what?
-SO WHAT

-Now, defluffify by re-writing the three points + so what in as little words as possible.

-**RESTATED CLAIM**

-## Outline
-- Claim 1: *claim*
-	- How
-		- HOW IS CLAIM TRUE?
-		- Evidence -> HOW IS YOUR REASONING TRUE?
-	- So What
-		- WHY DO I CARE?
-- Claim 2: *claim*
-	- How
-		- HOW IS CLAIM TRUE?
-		- Evidence -> HOW IS YOUR REASONING TRUE?
-	- So What
-		- WHY DO I CARE?
-- Claim 3: *claim*
-	- How
-		- HOW IS CLAIM TRUE?
-		- Evidence -> HOW IS YOUR REASONING TRUE?
-	- So What
-		- WHY DO I CARE?
+**In the passage selected in the GOST, Roy highlights

 ***
 There is always [UCLA Writing Lab](https://wp.ucla.edu/wp-content/uploads/2016/01/UWC_handouts_What-How-So-What-Thesis-revised-5-4-15-RZ.pdf)